pmacdonald/test/README.md

 With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
 It is, however, associated to the remote version so that changes can be synced between the two.
 You can push your local changes to the remote to keep them synced when you're online.

 ### Remote
-Your local clone refers to it's online counterpart as a remote.
+Your local clone refers to its online counterpart as a remote.
 By default, you have a remote called "origin" that points to your own fork, and a remote called "grantadesign" that points to the official version shared by everyone.

 ### Commit